Invizory/git-burn/README.md

     snap install git-burn

-You should have [snapd] installed.
+Note that you should have [snapd] installed.

 ### Set up hook with [GitLab]